random-geek/MapEditr/Manual.md

 Arguments:

 - `--p1, --p2`: Area to clone.
-- `--offset`: Vector to shift the area by.
+- `--offset x y z`: Vector to shift the area by.
 For example, to copy an area 50 nodes downward (negative Y direction), use `--offset 0 -50 0`.
 Directions may be determined using Minetest's F5 debug menu.

 This command copies nodes, param1, param2, and metadata.
 Nothing will be copied from or into mapblocks that are not yet generated.